 Basic Adobe Photoshop Commands

-- New file: The interface may differ from version to version but the basic Adobe photoshop commands are the same in all.
-So when you start Photoshop, a window pops up giving you different options.
-You can choose from the option, create new or open.
-Open will open an already save Photoshop file.
-Create new will help you start with a new document.
-You can also use cntrl + n for windows and command + n for Mac, to open a new file.
+- New file: The interface may differ from version to version, but the basic commands are the same.
+So when you start Photoshop, a window pops up, giving you different options.
+You can choose from the option to create a new or open one.
+Open will open an already saved Photoshop file.
+Creating new will help you start with a new document.
+You can also use ctrl + n for Windows and command + n for Mac to open a new file.

-- Choosing Dimensions: when you click on create new window will pop up asking you to choose the dimensions of the file.
+- Choosing Dimensions: when you click Create, a new window will pop up asking you to choose the file’s dimensions.
 You can either choose from the already set templates provided by Photoshop.
-Or you can enter the dimensions manually if you want anything for specific size.
+Or you can enter the dimensions manually if you want anything for a specific size.

-- Defining Other Dimensions: After setting the height and width of the new document, you need to decide the resolution, color mode and background options.
+- Defining Other Dimensions: After setting the height and width of the new document, you need to decide on the resolution, color mode, and background options.
 You can also name your file at the preset details.
-You can also choose to see the dimension on a different measuring scale like pixel, inches, centimeter, point etc. The Photoshop file is usually kept at a pixel scale, however, it may depend on you what you want.
-The resolution also depends upon the type of work you are doing, Generally, for the best resolution, it is kept at 300 dpi.
+You can also choose to see the dimension on a different measuring scale-like pixels, inches, centimeters, points, etc. The Photoshop file is usually kept at a pixel scale.
+However, it may depend on you what you want.
+The resolution also depends upon the type of work you are doing.
+Generally, for the best resolution, keep it at 300 dpi.
 The color mode is chosen between RGB and CMYK.
-If the document is to be used on the web you should choose RGB.
-And if it is to be printed then you should select CMYK.
+If the document is used on the web, you should choose RGB.
+And if it is to be printed, then you should select CMYK.
 The background could be according to your preference.

-- Layers – While working in Photoshop, layers is one of the most needed tools.
+- Layers: While working in Photoshop, layers are one of the most needed tools.
 You can either open it from Windows – Layers.
 Or directly press f7 to open it.

-- Saving – You can either go to File – Save, give a name to your file if already not given and click on save.
-This will save you file in the default Photoshop format that is PSD.
-Or you can simply press cntrl + s for windows and command + s for Mac, to save the file
+- Saving: You can either go to File – Save, give a name to your file if already not given, and click on Save.
+This will save your file in the default Photoshop format, PSD.
+Or you can simply press ctrl + s for Windows and Command + s for Mac to save the file

 - Save As – You also have the save as option.
-In this, you can choose from a variety of formats that you want to save the file in.
-Like the save option, you can select the save as from file menu or you can press cntrl + shift + s for windows and command + shift + s for Mac.
+In this, you can choose from various formats to save the file.
+Like the save option, you can select the save as from the file menu or you can press ctrl + shift + s for Windows and command + shift + s for Mac.

-- Formats – There are different default formats available for you to save your file in.
+- Formats: There are different default formats available for you to save your file in.
 Usually, the most commonly used formats are JPEG and PNG.
-However, you can choose the format as per your need, from the drop-down list while saving your file.
+However, you can choose the format per your need from the drop-down list while saving your file.

 Immediate Adobe Photoshop Commands

-Now that we know how to begin with Photoshop command, let us move a little further and understand the other Adobe Photoshop Commands to use the software.
+Now that we know how to begin with the Photoshop command, let us move further and understand the other commands to use the software.

-- Pen Tool – Pen tool is one of the most used tools in Photoshop.
-You can get it from the toolbar, or you can use photoshop command i.e press P.
+- Pen Tool: The pen tool is one of the most used tools in Photoshop.
+You can get it from the toolbar or use the Photoshop command, i.e. press P.

-- Undo – If you have to undo something or go back to the previous step, you can press Ctrl + z for windows and command + z for Mac.
-But this photoshop command will only take you one step back.
-To go multiple steps backward you need to press ctrl + alt + z for Windows and command + option + z for Mac.
+- Undo: If you have to undo something or go back to the previous step, you can press Ctrl + z for Windows and Command + z for Mac.
+But this Photoshop command will only take you one step back.
+To go backward, press ctrl + alt + z for Windows and command + option + z for Mac.

-- Shapes – To draw different shapes like rectangle, square, ellipse, polygon etc, you can select any of them from the toolbar or press You can toggle between different shapes by pressing U, till the time you get your desired shape.
+- Shapes: To draw different shapes like rectangles, square, ellipses, polygons, etc, you can select any of them from the toolbar or press.
+You can toggle between different shapes by pressing U until you get your desired shape.

-- Zoom – To zoom in or zoom out you can select the magnifying tool from the toolbar or press Ctrl and + to zoom in for windows and cntrl and – to zoom out for windows.
+- Zoom: To zoom in or out, select the magnifying tool from the toolbar or press Ctrl and + to zoom in for Windows and ctrl and – to zoom out for Windows.
 For Mac, you can press command and + to zoom in and command and – to zoom out.

 Advanced Adobe Photoshop Commands

-- Free Transform – cntrl + T for windows and command + T for Mac, this photoshop command is very handy when you want to use the free transform tool.
+- Free Transform: Cntrl + T for Windows and Command + T for Mac; this Photoshop command is very handy when using the free transform tool.

-- Select All – cntrl + a and command +a, to select all the visible object in the selected layer in windows and Mac respectively.
+- Select All: Cntrl + a and command +a to select all the visible objects in the selected layer in Windows and Mac, respectively.

-- Deselect – To deselect any area you can press Ctrl + d for windows and command + d for mac.
+- Deselect: Press Ctrl + d for Windows and command + d for Mac to deselect any area.

 This has been a guide to Adobe Photoshop Commands.
-Here we have discussed basic as well as advanced Adobe Photoshop Commands and some immediate photoshop commands to use the software easily.
+Here we have discussed basic and advanced Adobe Photoshop Commands and some immediate Photoshop commands to use the software easily.
 You may also look at the following article to learn more –